mendersoftware/mender-docs/03.Artifacts/01.Building-Mender-Yocto-image/docs.md

 Mender running already.
 Please proceed to [Provisioning a new device](../Provisioning-a-new-device) for steps to do this.

-On the other hand, if you already have Mender running on your device and want to deploy a rootfs update using this build, you should use files with the suffix of your selected filesystem (as set in `IMAGE_FSTYPES`), for example `.ext4`.
-You can either deploy this rootfs image in managed mode with the Mender server as described in [Deploy to physical devices](../../Getting-started/Deploy-to-physical-devices) or by using the Mender client only in [Standalone deployments](../../Getting-started/Standalone-deployments).
+On the other hand, if you already have Mender running on your device and want to deploy a rootfs update using this build, you should use files with the `.mender` suffix.
+You can either deploy this update in managed mode with the Mender server as described in [Deploy to physical devices](../../Getting-started/Deploy-to-physical-devices) or by using the Mender client only in [Standalone deployments](../../Getting-started/Standalone-deployments).

 !!!
 If you built for the Mender reference device `vexpress-qemu`, you can start up your newly built image with the script in `../meta-mender/meta-mender-qemu/scripts/mender-qemu` and log in as *root* without password.